yemiadesina/materialx/join/index.md

 ## Open Positions

-We are excited to announce upcoming opportunities for aspiring Masters and Ph.D. students to join our innovative team, with projected start dates in May and September 2024.
+We are excited to announce upcoming opportunities for aspiring Masters and Ph.D. students to join our innovative team, with projected start dates in January and April 2025.
 As we forge ahead in our mission to redefine the realm of construction materials, we are on the lookout for dedicated individuals who are ready to be at the forefront of this revolution.

 ### *Qualifications and Skills*